RAS-University/robotic-courses/docs/chap3_motion_planning/DS-planning.md

 21. <a id="ref21"></a>Boumal, N. (2023). *An Introduction to Optimization on Smooth Manifolds* (2nd ed.).
 Cambridge University Press.
 ISBN 978-1108426292.
 22.

-# Want to learn more ? --> Free Online Courses
+**Want to learn more ? --> Free Online Courses** TODO?

+**Books**

+- [Learning for Adaptive and Reactive Robot Control: A Dynamical Systems Approach](https://www.epfl.ch/labs/lasa/mit-press-book-learning/) (Chapter 9: Obstacle avoidance with Dynamical Systems)

 [Back to Top](#start)